$327,265Average Value$173Average Price per Sq Ft2Homes For Sale

 One of Lake Bryan's main draws, the Cadillac Ranch Bar & Grill sits just inside the park entrance.
 Diners can take in a sunset over the water while eating dinner or dance to a live band on the outdoor stage after dark.
 “The restaurant has changed many times, but it is really nice to have something on-premises to go socialize with friends, have a meal and a beverage or two,” Munnerlyn says.
 Closer to the residential portion of the neighborhood, Top of the Hill Burgers is a Bryan-area staple, with its low prices and greasy beef patties.
 Next door, the Benchley Country Store & Grill’s kitchen serves favorites like nachos to accompany its homey market.
 An H-E-B is just over 8 miles away, close to downtown Bryan.

-Cadillac Ranch Bar and Grill is known for its country-themed decor and relaxed vibe.
+Cadillac Ranch Bar, in Lake Bryan and Grill is known for its country-themed decor and relaxed vibe.

-The local H-E-B only a short drive away provides fresh produce.
+The local H-E-B in Lake Bryan is only a short drive away provides fresh produce.

 1/2